Kununurra, Western Australia: Media

 Since 1980 Kununurra has been the base of the Kimberley Echo founded by the late James O'Kenny and Brian Cole.
-Radio station 6WR broadcasts across the Kimberley area from Kununurra on 693 AM, 101.1 FM, 101.3 FM, 102.1 FM, and 104.3 FM.
-6WR also streams live online, and is available via the 'VAST' service to remote and blackspot areas of Australia on the Optus C1 satellite.
+Radio stations that broadcast to Kununurra are ABC Kimberley on 819 AM and 6WR Waringarri Radio broadcasts across the Kimberley area from Kununurra on 693 AM, 101.1 FM, 101.3 FM, 102.1 FM, and 104.3 FM.
+6WR Waringarri Radio also streams live online, and is available via the 'VAST' service to remote and blackspot areas of Australia on the Optus C1 satellite.
 Reach Beyond Australia broadcasts via shortwave from Kununurra between 9.7 and 15.3 MHz with evening releases in English and many Asian languages.
+Television stations are available in Kununurra and in the Kimberley region are ABC, SBS, Seven Regional WA, WIN's Nine Regional WA and Network 10 affiliate West Digital Television.